Peperworx/fluxion/docs/getting_started/index.md

 }
 ```

 Here we define the executor and serialization mechanism that Fluxion should use.
-We will define these two types in the next chapters.
+We will define these two types in the next pages.